mteera/DataWowChallenge/README.md

 ### Known Edge Cases and Limitations
 - SVG images may not load correctly on the first attempt due to asynchronous loading.
-- Unalbe to search by Pokemon id.
+- Unable to search by Pokemon id.

 ## Testing
 Not included in this challenge.